Understanding the VA Loan Bonus Entitlement

 Taking advantage of the VA Bonus Entitlement

 Your bonus entitlement is tied to your state’s county loan limits.
-Although the national loan limit is $453,100, each county in the U.S. has their own loan limits established by the FHFA.
+Although the national loan limit is $484,350, each county in the U.S. has their own loan limits established by the FHFA.
 Because of the high cost of living in several locations, some county loan limits are higher than the national limit.
-If you look at recent data provided by the FHFA, you will see that the conforming loan limit in the majority of counties in the U.S. is $453,100.

-However, you can also see in the data that several counties in the high-cost states mentioned above have loan limits of $679,500, and in one county $713,000 (Kauai, Hawaii.).
+Several counties in the high-cost states mentioned above have loan limits of $726,525.
 As the cost of buying a home in these locations rises, so does your entitlement amount, so don’t worry about living in an expensive region where the loan limit is well above the national limit.
 The idea behind the bonus entitlement is to give all veterans a chance at homeownership no matter where they live.

 Here’s an example of your bonus entitlement at work: